acj/krapslog-go/README.md

 Sat Nov 23 06:26:40
 ```

-## Advanced usage
+## Custom date formats

-By default, krapslog assumes that the log file contains dates in the format "02/Jan/2006:15:04:05.000".
-The `format` parameter tells it to look for timestamps in other formats.
+By default, krapslog assumes that log timestamps are in the format "02/Jan/2006:15:04:05.000".
+However, you can use the `format` parameter to find timestamps in other formats.
 The parameter value must use the format given in the [documentation](https://golang.org/pkg/time/#Time.Format) for Go's `Time.Format` type.

 For example, if your log contains dates that look like  "Jan 1, 2020 15:04:05", you can run krapslog as follows: